On 1st August 2018, Google confirmed a “broad core algorithm update” and that it does these updates “several times per year.”

 Naturally, webmasters linked these guideline revisions to this August update.

 While this 164-page resource doesn’t influence rankings directly, the ideas and guidelines they outline are a big signal of how Google considers certain topics and their quality.
+For that reason, our eCommerce SEO team set about to understand what it is Google are asking for when it comes to web best practice.

 One of the most noticeable amendments in the Google Quality Rater Guidelines document relates to E-A-T and YMYL, but what do these acronyms mean?